Traclethao/Explore-Ecommerce-Dataset/README.md

 ## **I. Introduction**

 This project contains an AdventureWorks2019 dataset that I will SQL on Google BigQuery to solve problems such as data mining and data exploration, joining data from separate spreadsheets on Ecommerce data.
-I was given task to find answers for the following questions related to Adventure Works database.
+I was given a task to find answers for the following questions related to the AdventureWorks database.

 ## **II.
 Requirements**